 We market and distribute our products directly to customers in North America, Europe, Latin America, and the Asia-Pacific region.
 In addition, we sell through life-science distributors in certain markets within Europe, the Asia-Pacific region, Latin America, the Middle East, and Africa.
-We expect to continue increasing our sales and distribution resources during 2024 and beyond as we launch new products and expand our potential customer base.
+We expect to continue making commercial investments in 2025 and beyond as we launch new products and expand our potential commercial base in alignment with our strategy.